 Hocking College accepts credit hours earned through the Contren Learning Series, the NCCER curriculum.
 Sinclair Community College accepts the first year of the Carpentry high school program as Level I training.
 A $3,000 Tech Prep Scholarship through the Miami Valley Tech Prep Consortium to Sinclair Community College is available to students who meet the eligibility requirements.

 Seniors may be eligible for early job placement in the second half of the school year.
 Criteria for placement include instructor recommendation, grade point average and attendance.

 Career Technical Student Organization:

-Construction Trades/Carpentry students participate in SkillsUSA, a partnership of students, teachers and industry, working together to ensure Americal has a skilled workforce.
+Construction Trades/Carpentry students participate in SkillsUSA, a partnership of students, teachers and industry, working together to ensure America has a skilled workforce.
 All students also have the opportunity to participate in the Tech Prep Showcase through the Miami Valley Tech Prep Consortium.